esnet/pond/docs/generators.md

 ### Generating Index strings

 A generator can be used to generate Index strings.
-We use this to know which tiles are used within a TimeRange.
+These strings uniquely identify a range of time, such as a particular 5 minute block.
+The combine the duration (such as "5m") and the block number.
+The blocks which lie within the provided timerange (even only partially) will be returned.

 ```js
 const generator = new Generator("5m");